Short Sunderland: Flight testing

-On 21 April 1938, the first Sunderland Mark 1 of the development batch conducted its first flight.
-By this point, manufacturer testing of the prototype had already been completed and the prototype had been transferred to the Seaplane Experimental Station at Felixstowe, Suffolk for its official evaluation by the Marine Aircraft Experimental Establishment (MAEE); on 8 March 1938, it was joined by the second production aircraft.
-On 28 May 1938, this second aircraft, which had been cleared for operations under tropical conditions, flew a record-breaking flight to Seletar, Singapore, stopping off along the route at Gibraltar, Malta, Alexandria, Habbaniyah, Bahrain, Karachi, Gwalior, Calcutta, Rangoon, and Mergui.
+On 21 April 1938, the first aircraft of the development batch made its first flight.
+By this point, manufacturer testing of the prototype had already been completed and the prototype had been transferred to the Seaplane Experimental Station at Felixstowe, Suffolk for evaluation by the Marine Aircraft Experimental Establishment (MAEE); on 8 March 1938, it was joined by the second production aircraft.
+On 28 May 1938, this second aircraft, which had been cleared for operations under tropical conditions, flew a record-breaking flight to Seletar, Singapore, stopping off at Gibraltar, Malta, Alexandria, Habbaniyah, Bahrain, Karachi, Gwalior, Calcutta, Rangoon, and Mergui.

-Testing showed that the aircraft could be fully refueled in 20 minutes, and that its most economical cruising speed was about 130 kn at 2,000 ft.
+Testing showed that the aircraft could be fully refuelled in 20 minutes, and that its most economical cruising speed was about 130 kn at 2,000 ft.
 At this speed and altitude, a consumption rate of 110 impgal/h gave the aircraft an endurance of 18 hours, during which it could cover 2750 smi.
 The take-off distance was found to be 680 yd.